Intermediate Project Management One Day Course

 The Work Breakdown Structure

-The Work Breakdown Structure, or WBS, is a key planning tool universally recognized by project management organizations.
+The Work Breakdown Structure, or WBS, is a key planning tool universally recognized by project management organisations.
 During this session, we will discuss what a WBS is and how to create one.

 Scheduling Techniques